-I just so happen to love travel and love photography, making me somewhat qualified to write a post about the topic of travel photography.
+I just so happen to love both travelling and photography, making me somewhat qualified to write a post about the topic of travel photography.

 After so many requests on instagram to write a post that covers everything I know about travel photography, I figured now is as good a time as any to divulge my tips and tricks as well as everything I’ve learned from a decade travelling the world, from Rome to Rio and everywhere in between!

 There are loads of great resources floating around the internet and bookstores to help you take better travel photographs.
 This article aims to identify the key essentials to help you improve your travel photography skills.
 Thus it is aimed towards beginners and budding enthusiasts.
 So… here we go!